amirhosseinMirzaei/watch_shop/README.md

 # ShopApp
-A shop application with Flutter, using Provider as state management and parse-server back4app as backend.
+A watch shop application with Flutter, using Bloc as state management and parse server back4app as backend.

 <div align="center">
   <a>